fb pixel

 • Dentures can be uncomfortable and take some getting used to, especially on the first day of wearing them.
 You could have increased salivation, trouble chewing, and difficulty speaking.

-• Dentures will require everyday maintenance just like natural teeth do.
+• Dentures require everyday maintenance, just like natural teeth.
 Infections around the mouth and gums may develop if dentures aren’t correctly maintained.

 What Is a Dental Implant?

-A dental implant is a titanium device inserted into the jawbone, similar to a tooth root, to replace a missing tooth.
+A dental implant is a titanium device inserted into the jawbone, like a tooth root, to replace a missing tooth.

 Implants replace single or multiple teeth, supporting crowns and dentures.
 They also help maintain the jaw structure, preventing a sunken facial appearance.
 They are similar to natural teeth and can last a lifetime.